yalamandap/E-mail-Spam-detection/README.md

-Got it!
-Here's the full README text styled exactly like your example, with your updated project structure including the `static` folder for CSS and JS:

----

 ✉️ **Email Spam Detection**
 A web-based machine learning app that classifies emails as spam or ham (not spam).
 Built with Python, Flask, and a trained spam detection model, it provides an interactive UI for real-time predictions with a clean and responsive design featuring light and dark themes, social media links, and enhanced UX.